sharklightning/Mochitsuki/README.md

 Mochitsuki takes any text input.
 By default it generates flashcards using OpenAI's Turbo GPT-3.5 model, in markdown format.

-Optionally you can configure Mochitsuki to automatically import to [Mochi](https://mochi.cards/) (this requires Mochi Pro subscription).
-Alternatively, you can dump the cards as an Anki or Mochi export and manually import them to your preferred flashcard application.
+Currently, Mochitsuki automatically imports cards to [Mochi](https://mochi.cards/) (this requires Mochi Pro subscription).

+I plan to add an option in the near future to dump the cards as an Anki or Mochi export so that you manually import them to your preferred flashcard application without Mochi pro.

 ## Prerequisites
 You will need Docker installed in order to run Mochitsuki on your local machine.

 You will need your own OpenAI account and API key.
 You can sign up for one [here](https://openai.com/product).

-Optionally, you can use Mochitsuki to automate the step of importing your cards to Mochi.
-This allows you to go from text input to imported flash cards in a single step, but requires a Mochi pro subscription so you can use their API.
+A Mochi pro subscription so you can use their API.

 ## Usage
 Clone this git repository to your local machine